darthinvader/daggerheart-tools/memory-bank/progress.md

 - Drawer ergonomics: Confirmed 100dvh + safe-area padding and scrollable content mitigate keyboard overlap.
 - Quality gates: Type-check PASS; build PASS (with large chunk warnings to address later via code-splitting).
 - Header: Title now shows only the character's name in a smaller font; when empty, displays a subtle 'Set a name' placeholder.
+- Header: Title now shows only the character's name in a smaller font; when empty, displays a subtle 'Add a name' placeholder (updated from 'Set a name').

 ### August 10, 2025